I had a very bad experience with a man this weekend, and it made me think back to similar times when I was mistreated. I jotted a few of them down.

-It seems to me everytime something like this happens, people’s advice is the same: Don’t go home with a man, Don’t have sex with a man you don’t know well, Don’t be naive enough to trust a man you do know well, etc. Then there’s always “Oh well you were looking for sex, you should’ve known this is the way it goes” and “If you didn’t expect to be treated this way, you shouldn’t have put yourself out there/been so easy.“
+It seems to me that, every time something like this happens, people’s advice is the same: Don’t go home with a man.
+Don’t have sex with a man you don’t know well.
+Don’t be naive enough to trust a man you do know well, etc. Then there’s always the “Oh well you were looking for sex, you should’ve known this is the way it goes” and “If you didn’t expect to be treated this way, you shouldn’t have put yourself out there/been so easy.“

 It’s the idea that, when a woman consents to sex, she’s consenting to it any which way, and being treated like a piece of meat is just part of the package she’s agreed to.
-How can we change things, without keeping our pussies closed?
-I’ve had some truly wonderful and reciprocal experiences, they weren’t all like this, but emotionally the bad ones overpower and taint the good ones.
+How can we change things without keeping our pussies closed?
+I’ve had some truly wonderful and reciprocal experiences.
+They weren’t all like this, but emotionally the bad ones overpower and taint the good ones.

-He says “Oh, I thought you liked it rough, I thought you wanted that.”
-I say no, and that he should leave.
-He refuses to, saying he’s drunk and it’s late and because he lives in a different town he would be out on the street all night if I kicked him out, and I would be an awful person if I did that to him.
-Then he turns his back on me and falls asleep in My bed while I’m left there with my whole body shaking.
+He says “Oh, I thought you liked it rough.
+I thought you wanted that.”
+I say “no,” and that he should leave.
+He refuses to, saying he’s drunk and it’s late and, because he lives in a different town, he would be out on the street all night if I kicked him out and I would be an awful person if I did that to him.
+Then he turns his back on me and falls asleep in my bed while I’m left there with my whole body shaking.

-Never mind the guy whom I hand a condom, and then after we fuck I go to pull the condom off, and realize he Never Put it On.
-Or the lover who I buzz in, and when I open the door he’s standing there with two of his buddies, who push their way into my apartment, hands all over me, telling me tonight’s my “lucky night” I get to have 3 guys at once.
-After hours of them haggling and me saying No, I manage to get my buddy alone, and he tells me if I agree to have sex with him that night he’ll send them home.
+Never mind the guy whom I hand a condo, and then, after we fuck, I go to pull the condom off, and realize he Never Put it On.
+Or the lover who I buzz in, and, when I open the door, stands there with two of his buddies, who push their way into my apartment, hands all over me, telling me tonight’s my “lucky night,” that I get to have 3 guys at once.
+After hours of them haggling and me saying “No,” I manage to get my buddy alone, and he tells me he’ll send them home if I agree to have sex with him that night.

 Anonymously submitted to ArtParasites